-Upon receiving notification of a harassment or discrimination complaint, the Vice Chancellor, Human Resources or designee shall:
+Upon receiving notification of a harassment or discrimination Complaint, the Vice Chancellor, Human Resources or designee shall:

-- A. Advise a student complainant that they may file a complaint with the Office for Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the California Department of Fair Employment and Housing (DFEH) or with the federal Equal Employment Housing or with the federal Equal Employment Opportunity Commission (EEOC).
-Complaints filed with the EEOC or the DFEH should be forwarded to the California Community Colleges Chancellor's Office.
+- A. Advise a student complainant that they may file a complaint with the Office for Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the California Civil Rights Department (formerly Department of Fair Employment and Housing or DFEH) or with the federal Equal Employment Housing or with the federal Equal Employment Opportunity Commission (EEOC).
 All complainants should be advised that they have a right to file a complaint with local law enforcement.
 The District must investigate even if the complainant files a complaint with local law enforcement.
-In addition, the District should ensure that complainants are aware of any available resources, such as counseling and health and mental health services by student health centers on campus. - B. Consider whether the District can undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules, and providing informal counseling or training, etc.; - C. Advise all parties that they need not participate in an informal resolution of the complaint, as described below, and that they have the right to end the informal resolution process at any time. - D. Take interim steps to protect a complainant from coming into contact with a respondent, especially if the complainant is a victim of sexual violence.
+In addition, the District should ensure that complainants are aware of any available resources, such as counseling and health and mental health services by student health centers on campus. - B. In matters involving student sexual harassment, provide student parties notice regarding appropriate counseling resources developed and maintained by the District. - C. Consider whether the District can undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules, and providing informal counseling or training, etc. - D. Advise all parties that they need not participate in an informal resolution of the Complaint, as described below, and that they have the right to end the informal resolution process at any time.
+Mediation, even on a voluntary basis, cannot be used to resolve allegations of sexual violence. - E. Take interim steps to protect a complainant from coming into contact with a respondent, especially if the complainant is a victim of sexual violence.
 The Vice Chancellor, Human Resources, the responsible District officer or the designee should notify the complainant of their options to avoid contact with the respondent and allow students to change academic situations as appropriate.
 For instance, the District may prohibit the respondent from having any contact with the complainant pending the results of the investigation.
 When taking steps to separate the complainant and respondent, the District shall minimize the burden on the complainant.
 For example, it is not appropriate to remove complainants from classes or housing while allowing the respondent(s) to remain.